Bachelor of Science in Industrial Engineering

 Program Contacts

-Professor and Associate Chair for Operations and Director for Industrial Engineering Undergraduate Curriculum, Mechanical and Industrial Engineering
+Teaching Professor and Director for Industrial Engineering Undergraduate Curriculum, Mechanical and Industrial Engineering

 Faculty Advising